SC refuses to restore 4G in J&K, asks centre-led ‘special committee’ to examine issues

-The Supreme Court today directed the Central government to constitute a “special committee” headed by the Union Home Secretary to examine issues raised in a batch of petitions asking for restoration of 4G services in Jammu & Kashmir.
-Disposing off the petition, the 3-judge bench directed the committee to examine the issues raised by the petitioners, “as well as the appropriateness of their contentions and the alternative remedy”.
+The Supreme Court today directed the Central government to constitute a “special committee” headed by the Union Home Secretary to ascertain whether it’s necessary to continue restrictions on the internet in Jammu & Kashmir.
+The committee will be headed by the Union Home Secretary, and also consists of Union Communications Secretary, and chief secretary of Jammu & Kashmir.
+The court directed the committee to examine the issues raised by the petitioners, as well as the government’s responses.

+It will examine how appropriate the alternatives suggested by the petitioners are, such as limiting restrictions only to areas where it is necessary, and allowing 3G or 4G speeds on a trial basis in certain geographical areas, the court said.
+The committee will then advise the Union government.
+The ‘special committee’ is effectively a replacement of the Review Committee under the Telecom Suspension (or Internet Shutdowns) Rules under the Telegraph Act.
+The review committee consists of state level officials to review internet shutdown orders passed by a state.
+For orders passed by the Central government, central level officials, including the Union Home Secretary, are part of the committee.

+The court observed that since the issues affect the state and country, the Review Committee, “which consists of only State level officers, may not be in a position to satisfactorily address all the issues raised”.
+However, Jammu & Kashmir was culled out into a union territory by the Centre after the abrogation of its special status in August 2019.
+Union territories are administered directly by the Centre.

 “In Anuradha Bhasin case, we said that there should be adequate procedural safeguards.
 On the same note, we directed to constitute a committee of secretaries comprising of Centre and States, Secy of MHA, Ministry of Communication, and CS of J&K,” the bench said.